 The massive complex was established more than 1,400 years ago to honor Kannon Bosatsu (Goddess of Mercy).

 On any given day you can witness thousands of visitors singing traditional Japanese songs or listening to reverent bells ringing from within its red gates.

 Whether it’s walking along tree-lined paths surrounding Senso-Ji or taking home your own omikuji fortune paper slip found at Omiya Shrine must be experienced when visiting Sensō–Ji Temple.

 Pro Tip: At the top of the steps, it’s a ritual to clap your hands twice and bow your head.

 It’s also a custom to make a gift to the gods by throwing coins into the wooden box.

 Visit The Kaminari-mon Gate

-You will recognize it by the large red lantern.
-Kaminarimon is the first of two large entrance gates leading to Sensoji Temple.
-It was first built more than 1000 years ago.
-The original gate was destroyed in the air raids of 1945, so this is a reconstruction built in 1960.
+Kaminarimon is the first of two large entrance gates leading to Sensoji Temple and was first built more than 1000 years ago.
+However, the original gate was destroyed in the air raids of 1945, so this is a reconstruction built in 1960.